 Men's Needs in Marriages

-In the book, His Needs, Her Needs, the author suggests that when marriages fail, it is because couples don't feel like they did when they first met.
-The path to achieving this, Harvey states, is to meet each other's emotional needs.
+In the book, His Needs, Her Needs, author Willard Harley suggests that when marriages fail, it is because couples don't feel like they did when they first met.
+The path to achieving this, Harley states, is to meet each other's emotional needs.

 There are five emotional needs of men that lead them to feel they are satisfied in a marriage:

 - Men need to feel admired and held in high regard.

 - Men need to have companionship and do things with their spouse.

 While men and women's perception of their relationship needs can vary, it is important to keep in mind that these are general guidelines rather than hard, steadfast rules to apply.
 These might not apply to every man or couple, as Harley stated.
 The idea is to take these guidelines and use them as tools for self-discovery, as well as learning what your man's needs are, and how they are the same or differ from yours.